cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ## Updating to cross-seed v6

-If you are updating from version 5.x to version 6.0, you can visit the [v6 migration guide](../v6-migration) for the changes and settings that have been made and introduced.
-We recommend reading this page before seeking any support, as it should cover most of the questions you may encounter.
+If you are updating from version 5.x to version 6.x, you can visit the [v6 migration guide](../v6-migration) for the changes and settings that have been made and introduced.
+We recommend reading this page before seeking any support, as it should cover most of the immediate questions you may encounter.

 ### General Suggestions